Islam in the Gambia: Education

-Social Issues
+Social issues

-Women’s rights
+Women's rights

 In 2015, President Jammeh, announced a ban on female genital mutilation, stating that the practice was not required in Islam.
 At the time of the announcement it was estimated that 76% of Gambian women had had the procedure.
-The following year, Jammeh announced a ban on child marriage, a practice that is not outlawed in Islamic law.
 At the time of the announcement, 30% of girls under the age of 18 were married.

-LGBT rights in the Gambia
+LGBT rights

 Homosexual activity is illegal in the Gambia and there is no legal recognition of same-sex relationships.
 In 2008, Jammeh instructed gay and lesbians to leave the country, and said that he would “cut off the head” of any gay man found in the Gambia.
 With regard to the impact of Islam on the rights of the LGBT community, Jammeh was quoted as saying “The Gambia is a country of believers… sinful and immoral practices [such as] homosexuality will not be tolerated.”
 He made similar comments in 2015, warning that he would “slit your throat” if you were found to be homosexual in the Gambia.